 Phone notifications are controlled from your phone, and for those who can't switch off from the outside world to focus on a gym session, you can view notifications while you're tracking exercise in the multi-sport mode or during a FitStar workout.

 Simply press and hold the lower right button to view notifications.
-For checking in on the music controls, perform the same action but using the upper right button on the Blaze.
+For checking in on the music controls, perform the same action on the upper right button.

 Getting accurate data